 Though there can be no evidence disproving supernatural claims, there is plenty of reason to suspect that religions are man made.

 The catholic church celebrated Hitler’s birthday every year until his death.
 In 1943 the church declared Stalin “The Divinely Anointed Ruler”.
 Mao ruled as himself a god.
-Whether religious extremists are driven by their religion or merely emboldened by it, is arguable, but if any of these tyrannical communists and socialists were in fact absent of theistic beliefs, it certainly wasn’t a position as present in their conduct, as God is in the actions of religious extremists.

-“Find a society that said we adopted the teachings of Lucretius, Democritus, Galileo, Spinoza, Darwin, Russell, Jefferson, Thomas Paine and Albert Einstein, we make that, scientific and rational humanism our teachings, find me the state that did that and fell in to tyranny, slavery, famine, torture and genocide, then we’ll be on a level playing field.” -Christopher Hitchens
+“Find a society that said we adopted the teachings of Lucretius, Democritus, Galileo, Spinoza, Darwin, Russell, Jefferson, Thomas Paine and Albert Einstein, we make that, scientific and rational humanism our teachings, find me the state that did that and fell into tyranny, slavery, famine, torture and genocide, then we’ll be on a level playing field.” -CHRISTOPHER HITCHENS